mrmacmillan/30DayMapChallenge2021/README.md

 # #30DayMapChallenge 2021 🌎

-The #30DayMapChallenge is a daily mapping/cartography/data visualization challenge happening in November.
-No restriction on tools or data.
+The #30DayMapChallenge is a daily mapping/cartography/data visualization challenge that happens every November.
+There are no restriction on tools or data.
 No need to register anywhere.
 Just an excuse to make maps and admire maps made by others.
 Learn more [here](https://30daymapchallenge.com/).

 ## Day 1 - Points